cogentcore/core/README.md

 	+ `Widget` nodes that use the full CSS-based styling (e.g., the Box model etc), are typically placed within a `Layout` -- they use `units` system with arbitrary DPI to transform sizes into actual rendered `dots` (term for actual raw resolution-dependent pixels -- "pixel" has been effectively co-opted as a 96dpi display-independent unit at this point).
 Widgets have non-overlapping bounding boxes (`BBox`).
 	+ `SVG` rendering nodes that directly set properties on the `Paint` object and typically have their own geometry etc -- they should be within a parent `SVG` viewport, and their geom units are determined entirely by the transforms etc and we do not support any further unit specification -- just raw float values.

-* Rendering: there are 2 major render frameworks:
+* Rendering: there are ~2~ 3 major render frameworks:
 	+ https://godoc.org/github.com/golang/freetype/raster
 	+ https://godoc.org/golang.org/x/image/vector
+	+ https://github.com/srwiley/rasterx -- todo: probably move over to this and attempt to integrate with https://github.com/srwiley/oksvg
 	+ This code: https://github.com/fogleman/gg uses freetype and handles the majority of SVG.
 Freetype has a `Painter` interface that is key for supporting the more flexible types of patterns, images, etc that can be used for the final render step.
 It also directly supports line joins (round, bevel) and caps: square, butt, round.
 It uses fixed.Int26_6 values.
 The `image/vector` code is highly optimized based on this rust-based rasterizer: https://medium.com/@raphlinus/inside-the-fastest-font-renderer-in-the-world-75ae5270c445 and uses SIMD instructions.
 It switches between float32 and fixed.Int22_10 values depending on size.
 Presumably the optimal case would be a merge of these different technologies for the best-of-all but I'm not sure how the Painter flexibility could be incorporated.
 Also, the freetype system is already supported for fonts -- would need to integrate that.
 This is clearly a job for nigeltao.. :)
 	+ Converted the gg system to float32 instead of 64, using the `geom.go Vec2D` core element.
 Note that the `github.com/go-gl/mathgl/mgl32/` math elements (vectors, matricies) which build on the basic `golang.org/x/image/math/f32` do not have appropriate 2D rendering transforms etc.